eclipse-pass/main/.github/ISSUE_TEMPLATE/enhancement-request-issue.md

 name: Enhancement Request Issue
 about: A standard Enhancement Request template and the types of information that should be captured in a Enhancement Request issue.
 title: ''
-labels: ''
+labels: 'Improvement'
 assignees: ''

 ---

 # Prerequisites

-Please answer the following questions for yourself before submitting a Bug Fix issue:
+Please answer the following questions for yourself before submitting an Enhancement Request issue:
 * Is the title clear and understandable at a glance?
-* Is a label present if appropriate?
+* Should any other labels be added to this issue?

 Labels are not required for all tickets, but they are helpful for prioritization.
 Please check the labels drop-down to see if any of the pre-set labels work for your ticket.